kubewarden/kubewarden.io/content/blog/2025/08/kubewarden-1.28-release.md

 The [`trusted-repos`
 policy](https://artifacthub.io/packages/kubewarden/trusted-repos/trusted-repos)
 also has jumped to `v2`.
-This signifies a backwards-incompatible change when matching images: the policy now is more powerful when allowing or rejecting images.
+This signifies a backwards-incompatible change when matching images, the policy now is more powerful when allowing or rejecting images.
 For example:

 ```yaml